Qumulo/QumuloCustomConnector/workshop/qcc-workshop-holstart.md

 ### Step 1.
 Review of the QumuloCustomerConnector.ps1 PowerShell script

-- In the PowerShell 7 command window launched in the previous step, cd to `C:\Users\Qumulo\Desktop\qcc`
+- In the PowerShell 7 command window you will be in the QCC subdirectory where the GitHub repo has been copied `C:\Users\Qumulo\Desktop\qcc`
-   - Do not launch the script yet!
-We still need to configure QCC before running the script *(coming up)*
+   - Do not launch QumuloCustomerConnector.ps1 yet!
+We need to configure it first *(coming up)*

 <p align="center">
   <img src="https://github.com/Qumulo/QumuloCustomConnector/blob/main/workshop/images/qcc-open-pwsh.png" alt="QCC in pwsh">